apache/linkis-website/community/how-to-vote-a-committer-pmc.md

 Thanks!
 ````

-After 72 hours, if the IPMC has no objection to the nomination (which in most cases will not), an invitation may be sent to the candidate.
+After 72 hours, if the board has no objection to the nomination (which in most cases will not), an invitation may be sent to the candidate.

 ### 2.5 Send email invitations to candidates
 > After announcing the voting results, the voting initiator should send an invitation email to the candidates.
 The invitation email is sent to the invitees, cc private@linkis.apache.org; the invited candidates must reply to accept or reject the invitation through the specified email address.